anh/pecancelery/README.rst

     'CELERYD_LOG_LEVEL'                     : 'DEBUG'
   }

-All official configuration options documented at http://celeryq.org/docs/configuration.html are supported.
+Configuration options are documented at http://celeryq.org/docs/configuration.html.

-Queueing tasks with pecancelery
+Defining and queueing tasks with pecancelery
 ------------------------------

 In your pecan project root (where your controllers and template folder live), you should define a ``tasks`` module